taufiqismu/smart-village-repo/README.md

 # smart-village-repo
-This repository is dedicated to exploring concepts and data to produce a smart-village
+This repository is dedicated to exploring concepts, data, and applications to produce a smart-village